ibm-cloud-docs/cis/cis-cli-plugin.md

         - `protocol` : Port configuration at CIS's edge.
         - `dns` : The name and type of DNS record for the range application.
             - `name` : The name of DNS record for the range application.
             - `type` : The type of DNS record associated with the application.
-Valid values: `CNAME`.
+Valid value is `CNAME`.
     - The optional fields are `origin_direct`, `origin_dns`, `origin_port`, `proxy_protocol`, `ip_firewall`, `edge_ips`, `tls`, `traffic_type`.
         - `origin_direct` : A list of destination addresses to the origin.
         - `origin_dns` : Method and parameters used to discover the origin server address via DNS.
             - `name`: DNS record name.
         - `origin_port` : The destination port at the origin.
         - `proxy_protocol` : Enable Proxy Protocol to the origin.
-Valid values: `on`, `off`, `v1`, `v2`, `simple`.
+Valid values are `on`, `off`, `v1`, `v2`, `simple`.
 The default value is `off`.
             *Deprecated*.
 The value `on` is equivalent to `v1`.
         - `ip_firewall` : Control whether or not enables the IP Firewall for this application.
-Valid values: `on`, `off`.
+Valid values are `on`, `off`.
         - `edge_ips` : The anycast edge IP configuration for the hostname of this application.
             - `type` : The type of edge IP configuration specified.
 Dynamically allocated edge IPs use range anycast IPs in accordance with the connectivity you specify.
-Valid values: `dynamic`.
+Valid value is `dynamic`.
             - `connectivity` : The IP versions supported for inbound connections on range anycast IPs.
 Valid values: `all`, `ipv4`, `ipv6`.
         - `tls`: The type of TLS termination associated with the application.
-Valid values: `off`, `flexible`, `full`, `strict`.
+Valid values are `off`, `flexible`, `full`, `strict`.
         - `traffic_type` : Determines how data travels from the edge to your origin.
 When set to `direct`, range will send traffic directly to your origin, and the application's type is derived from the protocol.
 When set to `http` or `https`, range will apply CIS's HTTP/HTTPS features as it sends traffic to your origin, and the application type matches this property exactly.
-Valid values: `direct`, `http`, `https`.
+Valid values are `direct`, `http`, `https`.
 The default value is `direct`.

 Sample JSON data: